Joel-Mercier/expo-starter/README.md

 npm install -g eas-cli
 ```

-Login into your Expo account:
+Log in to your Expo account:

 ```bash
 eas login